 Here is a riddle for you.
 Don’t look at the descriptions and tell me which one of the drivers is damaged by looking at SPL graphs ?

 Unfortunately distortion graph tells a different story.
-You can clearly see how a higher order harmonics creeps in at critical 1-3kHz range of a damaged driver.
+You can clearly see how a higher order harmonics are creeping in at critical 1-3kHz range of a damaged driver.
 This will be audible.
 Distortion hump @300Hz is expected here as this is fs of a driver.

 So a hunt for new Pioneer 10-721* drivers was on and after some time this nice used pair landed at my door steps.
 Not cheap, but at least there was something to choose from.
 HPM-100 was and still is very popular.
 And so the crisis is over.

 There was one last major problem left – speakers still looked horrendous.
-And we all know that ugly speakers doesn’t sound good! :) It’s a psychological thing first and furthermost.
+And we all know that ugly speakers don’t sound good! 🙂 It’s a psychological thing first and furthermost.
 People still listen a lot with their eyes.
 And I’m not going to tell anyone how they should listen.
 So something had to be done.

 New cabinets were out of the question so a fresh veneer job it will be.
 The executive decision was made to go with a walnut veneer.
 But I had no idea that they came at such a variety?!
 After some back and forth I’ve gone for a more contrast with a black faceplate and choose a lighter straight grain one.
 It will get much darker after applying semi-mat lacquer.